andreif/vsix-makeup/README.md

 - Automatically discovers Makefiles in your workspace
 - Displays all make targets in a sidebar view
-- Click any target to run it in the terminal
+- **Gutter icons** - Visual play icons in the left margin for easy target identification
-- **CodeLens inline buttons** - Run buttons appear directly in Makefile editor
+- **CodeLens buttons** - Clickable "▶ Run" buttons above each target
 - Shows target descriptions from comments
 - Auto-refreshes when Makefiles change